-- Mini-lesson concept: texture details.
-Donít simply highlight close-up details, but focus in specifically on texture details as well.
+6. Mini-lesson concept: texture details.
+Don’t simply highlight close-up details, but focus in specifically on texture details as well.
 Draw the soft hair of a cat or the bumps of the pretzel salt.
 These types of details will result in better descriptive writing later.

-If you try any or all of these mini-lesson ideas, Iíd love to see examples of your studentsí work.
-I am always on the look out for good student samples to use here on our website or with on-site teacher training.
-For more information, email me.
+If you try any or all of these mini-lesson ideas, consider submitting examples of your students’ work.
+We would love to include good student samples on our website or with on-site teacher training.
+For more information, contact Kristina Smekens.

 Many of us learned descriptive writing as a specific genre and consequently teach it as a separate unit.
 However, descriptive writing isn't a genre--it is in all genres.
 You'll find it in all types of narrative, expository, and persuasive writing.
 [Read more.]

 |Target close-up details in descriptive writing